The complete TCPA express written consent checklist

 • Be obtained before sending the message.
 You, as a business, need to get the green light from the consumer before you hit send on any marketing messages.

-Businesses must update their consent mechanisms to comply with these new regulations to avoid significant penalties and legal challenges.
+Businesses must comply with these regulations to avoid significant penalties and legal challenges.
 Therefore, a system to capture and document prior express written consent is a must.
 This system should include:

 • A method to record when and how consent was given.